 How You Can Affect Your Ohio Paycheck

 If you want a bigger Ohio paycheck, there are several steps you can take.
-For starters, you can fill out a new W-4 form so that you’re taking more allowances.
-This will decrease the amount your employer withholds and thus make each paycheck bigger.
-Just remember that you’ll have a bill during tax season if you don’t withhold enough throughout that year.
+For starters, you can fill out a new W-4 form so that you can adjust your withholdings.
+This can decrease the amount your employer withholds and thus make each paycheck bigger.
+Just remember that you might have a bill during tax season if you don’t withhold enough throughout that year.

 Another option to increase the size of your Ohio paycheck is to seek supplemental wages, such as commissions, overtime, bonus pay, etc. The tax withholding rate on supplemental wages is a flat 3.5%.

 On the other hand, you may want to shrink the size of each paycheck for tax reasons.
 If you’re getting a big tax bill every year, you might want to fill out a new W-4 form and request additional withholding.
-You can do this by claiming fewer allowances.
 You can also specify a dollar amount to withhold from each paycheck, in addition to what your employer is already withholding.
 There is a line on the W-4 where you can write in any additional withholding you want.
 If you’re unsure how much to write in, use the paycheck calculator to get an idea of what your tax liability is.
-The end result of claiming fewer allowances or requesting additional withholding is smaller paychecks, but a smaller tax bill – or even a refund - come tax season.
+The end result of requesting additional withholding is smaller paychecks, but a smaller tax bill or even a refund may come during tax season.